Mining Intelligence and News

 Gunnison Copper Corp.
 100 % Indirect

-The Gunnison Project is held by Gunnison Copper Corp. through its wholly owned subsidiary Excelsior Mining Arizona, Inc.
+The Gunnison OP Project is held by Gunnison Copper Corp. through its wholly owned subsidiary Excelsior Mining Arizona, Inc.

 Contractors